Linguistic prescription: Origins

-When a culture develops a writing system, orthographic rules for the consistent transcription of culturally important transactions (laws, scriptures, contracts, poetry, etc.) allow a large number of discussants to understand written conversations easily, and across multiple generations.
+When a culture develops a writing system, orthographic rules for the consistent transcription of culturally important transactions (such as laws, scriptures, contracts, or poetry) allow a large number of discussants to understand written conversations easily, and across multiple generations.

 Early historical trends in literacy and alphabetization were closely tied to the influence of various religious institutions.
 Western Christianity propagated the Latin alphabet.
 Eastern Orthodoxy spread the Greek and Cyrillic alphabets.
 Judaism used the Hebrew alphabet, and Islam the Arabic script.
 Hinduism used the Devanagari script.
 In certain traditions, strict adherence to prescribed spellings and pronunciations was and remains of great spiritual importance.
 Islamic naming conventions and greetings are notable examples of the linguistic prescription being a prerequisite to spiritual righteousness.
 Another commonly cited example of prescriptive language usage closely associated with social propriety is the system of Japanese honorific speech.

 Most, if not all, widely spoken languages demonstrate some degree of social codification in how they conform to prescriptive rules.
 Linguistic prestige is a central research topic within sociolinguistics.
 Notions of linguistic prestige apply to different dialects of the same language and also to separate, distinct languages in multilingual regions.
 Prestige level disparity often leads to diglossia: speakers in certain social contexts consciously choose a prestige language or dialect over a less prestigious one, even if it is their native tongue.